youssefGirgeis/My-Reads/README.md

 - update(book, shelf)
 - book: <Object> containing at minimum an id attribute
 - shelf: <String> contains one of ["wantToRead", "currentlyReading", "read"]
-- Returns a Promise which resolves to a JSON object containing the response data of the POST request
+- Returns a Promise which resolves to a JSON object containing the response data of the POST request.

 #### search